Meenu Gaur: Qatil Haseenaon Ke Naam

 Qatil Haseenaon Ke Naam is an Indian and Pakistani crime fiction drama original web series streaming on ZEE5.
 It is created and directed by British-Indian director Meenu Gaur and written by Farjad Nabi and Meenu Gaur.
 The series is produced by Hasan Raza Abidi and Shailja Kejriwal.
 This six episode web series was released on 10 December 2021.
 It stars Rubya Chaudhry, Sanam Saeed, Sarwat Gilani, Eman Suleman and Faiza Gillani in the lead roles.

 World on Fire

 In 2022, Meenu Gaur directed episodes on the second season of BBC's hit drama, World on Fire.
 The second series aired on BBC One and BBC iPlayer in 2023.

 Murder is Easy

 On February 22, 2023 it was announced that she would direct Murder is Easy, based on the classic novel by Agatha Christie.
 The screenplay was written by Sian Ejiwunmi-Le Berre, produced by Mammoth Screen and Agatha Christie Limited for BBC One and iPlayer, with BritBox International.

+The Forsytes

+Gaur directed three out of the six episodes of the 2025 adaptation of The Forsyte Saga, under showrunner and writer Debbie Horsfield and produced by Mammoth Screen for Channel 5 and Masterpiece.
+She returned to direct three episodes of the second season.